Research Paper By Vickie Echols

 What is Mindfulness?

-Mindfulness is a scientific brain-state of peek awareness that brings quality of mind.
+Mindfulness is a scientific brain-state of peak awareness that brings quality of mind.
 As philosopher and scientist Sam Harris states, mindfulness is not be confused with something spooky or irrational:

 …the literature on its psychological benefits is now substantial.
 Mindfulness is simply a state of clear, nonjudgmental, and non discursive attention to the contents of consciousness, whether pleasant or unpleasant.
 Developing this quality of mind has been shown to reduce pain, anxiety, and depression; improve cognitive function; and even produce changes in gray matter density in regions of the brain related to learning and memory, emotional regulation, and self-awareness.1